Projects & Studies

 C-34 Lauder Stormwater Detention Basin

-Formally identified as HCFCD Unit P500-06-00, the Lauder basin will be constructed in three phases:
+The Lauder basin is being constructed in three phases:

 • Phase 2 involves the future excavation of property of the former Castlewood subdivision that is located to the east of Greens Bayou tributary P138-01-00.